memory usage when ssl.engine used and large data uploaded through CGI

 "Memory usage increases when proxy+ssl+large file"

-#6 Updated by gstrauss about 1 year ago
+#6 Updated by gstrauss over 1 year ago

 Will additionally soon commit a change to use SSL_MODE_MODE_RELEASE_BUFFERS in OpenSSL >= 1.0.0 to potentially reduce memory footprint of idle SSL connections.